 3. Travel rested

-While some swear by boarding a flight overly tired as a way to ‘catch up on sleep’, should something (or someone) prevent you from drifting off then you’ll be in for a world of pain.
+While some swear by boarding a flight overly tired as a way to ‘catch up on sleep’, should something (or someone) prevent you from drifting off, then you’ll be in for a world of pain.
 Even well rested, you should be able to sneak in some shut eye with the use of an eye cover and neck pillow, so if you feel your eyes getting heavy, roll with it and take a nap straight away.
 The rest of the movie can wait until later.

 If you are tempted by a sleeping aid, such as melatonin or Tylenol PM, have a trial run before you travel.
-Different drugs have different affects on people, and the last thing you want is for a tablet to have a stimulant effect on your body.
+Different drugs have different effects on people, and the last thing you want is for a tablet to have a stimulant effect on your body.